betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 Take great care not to initiate a Mag Cal accidentally!
 If you fail to rotate the quad properly after a Cal starts, your old cal values will be lost, and the Mag data will be useless!
 :::

 It's also possible to do a 'manual' calibration 'one axis at a time'.
-For example, if we want to get an accurate cal value for the X axis, we can point the nose randomly in the general direction of Magnetic field North (which requires knowing both the declination and inclination angles) for some 12-13s, then rotate the quad 180 degrees, and randomly point the tail into the field for the same period of time.
-Alternatively, we can make full 360 degree turns with the nose pointing generally in the North-South field plane.
-This will _only_ return an accurate Cal value for the X axis (the values for the other axes will be incorect).
+This is not a normal or recommended calibration process, but can be used to check the cal value for a particular axis.
+For example, if we want to get an accurate cal value for the X axis, we can point the nose randomly in the general direction of Magnetic field North (which requires knowing both the declination and inclination angles) for some 12-13s, then rotate the quad 180 degrees, and randomly point the tail of the quad into the field for the same period of time.
+If we are connected to the Sensors tab, we should see the X axis being close to maximal and the other two axes close to zero when the nose is pointing mostly into the field, and to show its most negative value when reversed.
+Alternatively, we can make full 360 degree turns with the nose/tail axis pointing generally in the North-South field plane.
+This will _only_ return an accurate Cal value for the X axis (the values for the other axes will be incorrect).
 You can get then the cal value for X from the CLI and write it down.
-After repeating the same process separately for Y and Z, you will have all three cal values.
+After repeating the same process separately for the Y and Z axes, you will have all three cal values.
 Then you can type in the cal value for each axis into the CLI.

-Typically, the random arm swinging while rotating method works best.
+Typically, the random arm swinging while rotating method works best, because it gets a cal value for each axis within one calibration run.

 ### Validating and Fine-Tuning the Mag Cal in Sensors Tab.